SnowLaboratory/laravel-seeder-reset/README.md

 <a name="introduction"></a>
 ## Introduction
-Truncate tables and delete old data before executing seeders.
+Prompt developers to truncate tables and delete old data before executing seeders.
+Great for seeding projects that prohibit duplicate data!

 <a name="installation"></a>
 ## Installation